Q: When does the Studio announce Quarterly Theater Classes?

 Q: How can I get Studio East programs to come to my school?

-Contact the Education Director, Laura Shepherd, for information on in-school and after school classes and workshops.
+Contact the Education Director, Kristina Sutherland Rowell, for information on in-school and after school classes and workshops.
 Studio East Instructors will provide Outreach classes and workshops tailored to your class!
-You can email Laura or you can call her at (425) 820-1800 x108.
-Studio East’s After School ArtReach! program, a six-week musical production residency, currently provides performing arts experiences to 17 elementary and junior high schools each year.
-At this time our ArtReach! schedule has two openings, so contact Laura for more information.
+You can email Kristina or you can call her at (425) 820-1800 x108.
+Studio East’s After School ArtReach! program, a six-week musical production residency, currently provides performing arts experiences to 15 elementary and junior high schools each year.

 Q: How can I bring my class to a Studio East or StoryBook Theater performance?

-Bring your class to a Studio East Mainstage school matinee or a StoryBook Theater weekday performance by calling the Box Office Manager, Bethanie Russell, at (425) 820-1800 x102.
+Bring your class to a Studio East Mainstage school matinee or a StoryBook Theater weekday performance by calling the Box Office Manager, Catherine Montrose, at (425) 820-1800 x102.
 Check out our website for current performance schedules.

 Q: What kinds of Financial Aid or Work Study opportunities are available for Studio East programs?